Science meets voodoo in a New Orleans festival of water

 Four representatives of Rand Corp, the global consultancy that helped develop the state’s master plan for coastal restoration, joined a dozen environmentalists, architects and policy specialists who took part in Anba Dlo, which translates from a Haitian dialect as "beneath the waters."

-The event was held at a community centre in the New Orleans neighbourhood known as Bywater, one of those pounded by Katrina.
+The event was held at a community center in the New Orleans neighborhood known as Bywater, one of those pounded by Katrina.

-Against a backdrop of elaborate Halloween decorations and voodoo-themed performance stages, the discussion centred on how South Louisiana, by necessity, is developing new models for water management.
+Against a backdrop of elaborate Halloween decorations and voodoo-themed performance stages, the discussion centered on how South Louisiana, by necessity, is developing new models for water management.

 "I've spoken at a lot of conferences around the country, and this festival is pretty unique," said Jordan Fischbach, a policy researcher for Rand in Pittsburgh.
 "But then, this is New Orleans," he added with a laugh.